wp-plugins/search-autocomplete/readme.txt

 This section describes how to install the plugin and get it working.

 1. Download the plugin from the <a href="http://wordpress.org/extend/plugins/search-autocomplete/">Wordpress repository</a>
-2. Upload `searchautocomplete` to the `/wp-content/plugins/` directory
+2. Upload `search-autocomplete` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. {Optional} If you want to add aditional themes to the settings, create the theme with the <a href="http://jqueryui.com/themeroller/">jQuery UI ThemeRoller</a> and upload the resulting "/css/" directory to the "/css/" of this plugins installed directory.